Khaled al-Asaad: Death

 After detaining him for weeks, the jihadists dragged him on Tuesday to a public square where a masked swordsman cut off his head in front of a crowd, Mr. Asaad's relatives said.
 His blood-soaked body was then suspended with red twine by its wrists from a traffic light, his head resting on the ground between his feet, his glasses still on, according to a photo distributed on social media by Islamic State supporters.

+Al-Asaad's son told journalist Jeremy Bowen that he was killed for refusing to pledge allegiance to the Islamic State.

 Following al-Asaad's death, the Islamic State hung a placard on his corpse listing his alleged "crimes": being an "apostate", representing Syria at "infidel conferences", serving as "the director of idolatry" in Palmyra, visiting "Heretic Iran", and communicating with "a brother in the Syrian security services".

 His body was reportedly displayed in the new section of Palmyra (Tadmur) and then in the ancient section, the treasures of which the Islamic State had already demolished.

-In February 2021, Syrian state sources reported the discovery of al-Asaad's body in the countryside 10 km east of Palmyra.
+In February 2021, Syrian state sources reported the discovery of al-Asaad's body in the countryside 10km east of Palmyra.
+It was later ruled as a false report, and in April 2021 Khaled's family vowed to continue the search for his remains.

 Along with al-Asaad, Qassem Abdullah Yehya, the deputy director of the DGAM Laboratories, also protected the Palmyra site, and was murdered by the Islamic State while on duty on 12 August 2015.
 He was thirty-seven years old.